1. Home

 My electric bill is $290/mo

 HOAs may think they have good reasons for not allowing solar panel installations in the neighborhood.
 In most cases, their solar panel rules may have been in place for a long time and need updating.
-Inevitably, most solar panel restrictions usually boil down to two reasons: Property Values and Historic District Laws.
+Inevitably, most solar panel restrictions usually boil down to two reasons: property values and historic district laws.

-Your HOA may also be interested to learn that solar panels can often boost property values.
-For example, a 2019 study conducted by Zillow found that “homes with solar-energy systems sold for 4.1% more on average than comparable homes without solar power.”
+Your HOA may also be interested to learn solar panels can often boost property values.
+For example, a 2019 study conducted by Zillow found “homes with solar-energy systems sold for 4.1% more on average than comparable homes without solar power.”

 • Install low-profile panels that are flat or in line with your roof's slope